hi-matthew/personal-site/src/prose/dns-witchcraft.md

 ---
-path: '/prose/an-introduction-to-dns-witchcraft'
+title: "An introduction to DNS witchcraft"
-title: 'An introduction to DNS witchcraft'
+description: "DNS is what makes the web go round, but how many of us even know what DNS is or how it works.
+If you like browsers and servers, you're in the right place."
-date: 'January 13, 2018'
+date: "January 13, 2018"
-author: 'Matthew October'
+author: "Matthew October"
 ---

 As modern day web surfers, we’ve all grown to admire our internet browsers.